Last Updated: 9 April 2020.

 Upon first-stage approval, the application is transferred to a different processing centre or visa office for Stage 2 processing.
 This second stage involves an evaluation of whether the spousal relationship is genuine, and whether there are any inadmissibility issues that would bar the applicant from becoming a Canadian permanent resident (e.g. medical or criminal inadmissibility).

-The current government has made it a priority to combat “marriages of convenience” that are entered into primarily for immigration purposes.
+The former Harper government made it a priority to combat “marriages of convenience” that were entered into primarily for immigration purposes.
 The officers who evaluate spousal sponsorship applications are on the lookout for signs that a relationship is fraudulent.
 Where the officer has concerns, the applicant will be called in for an interview.
 If the applicant cannot successfully address the concerns of the visa office, the spousal sponsorship application will be refused.

 In the case of relationship breakdown, the sponsored person may not sponsor a new spouse or partner for a five (5) year period.